-- Wateringbury CE Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Report to the class teacher - o Refer to school mental health provision map. - o Refer to senior mental health lead (Debbie Johnson) or Mental Health First Aider (Catherina Henry). - o Report to DSL if there are also safeguarding concerns. - o Report on CPOMS - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
-This will be covered in PSHE sessions and worship.
+- Quest School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Speak to the pupils' designated ABA Supervisor initially, unless it meets the criteria for risk of harm, in which case they should immediately speak to a DSL. - The ABA Supervisor may need to inform the parents of any mental health concerns and suggest other alternative provisions for supports, for example NELFT, CAHMS or School Health. - The ABA Supervisor will implement strategies within their knowledge and experience to help support the pupil. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This will be delivered through the pupils' individualised curriculum via topics such as PSHE and RSE and through group lessons, such as PSHE, Assembly, P.E. and Topic.
+Individual and group lessons are also written based on the Zones of Regulation curriculum which is designed to teach pupils to understand their emotions and in turn what strategies they can use to help them regulate their emotional state.
+The Zones or Regulation is integrated school wide and will be implemented during most individual and group lessons.